vipul832/grand-talks/README.md

 **Server:** Node, Express.

 ## Feature
-(**Note:** Wait until you profile photo and thumbnail image are upload to the server in signup and blog editor page respectively for better experience)
+(**Note:** Wait until your profile photo and thumbnail image are uploaded to the server in the signup and blog editor page respectively for a better experience)

-1. You can write,update and save as per you requirement.
+1. You can write, update and save as per your requirement.
 2. you can register and login in application.

 ## Future Plan
-- Add functinality of react and comment in application.
+- Add functionality of react and comment in the application.
 - Google and Login Authentication.